MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/tutorials/test-javascript-client-side-web-app-microsoft-graph.md

 Dev Proxy comes with a preset configuration for testing apps that send requests to Microsoft Graph and SharePoint Online APIs.

-- Open a terminal, enter `devproxy --config-file "~appFolder/presets/m365.json"` and press <kbd>Enter</kbd> to start Dev Proxy with configuration for Microsoft 365.
+- Open a command prompt, enter `devproxy --config-file "~appFolder/presets/m365.json"` and press <kbd>Enter</kbd> to start Dev Proxy with configuration for Microsoft 365.

 ## Launch the sample app

-- Open a terminal and change to the `samples` directory.
+- Open a command prompt and change to the `samples` directory.
 - Enter `npx lite-server` and press <kbd>Enter</kbd> to start the sample app web server.

 :::image type="content" source="../media/test-app-js-welcome.png" alt-text="Screenshot of the sample app running in Microsoft Edge browser on macOS.
 The app shows a large Microsoft logo with two buttons below it.
 A primary button with the text 'With SDK' and a secondary button with the text 'Without SDK'.":::